Table of Contents

 Fortunately, there are a lot of ways to cover your education costs on your own.
 Like internships, graduate and teaching assistantships, or part-time jobs at the university.
 These sources can easily cover about half of your total expenses.

-But to be on the safe side (like the visa officer who will be interviewing you), let’s assume you won’t have any of these sources of income and then being our calculations.
+But to be on the safe side (like the visa officer who will be interviewing you), let’s assume you won’t have any of these sources of income.
+Here is how you should calculate the amount you need to borrow –

 - Start with the amount you had calculated for studying abroad